University of Cincinnati Donald P. Klekamp College of Law: History

-Until August 2022, the College of Law was located at the corner of Clifton Avenue and Calhoun Street in the Heights neighborhood of Cincinnati.
-Since August 2022, the College of Law has been located in a new building on the corner of Martin Luther King Drive W and Campus Green Dr. The new premises were named the 11th best law school campus in the country by preLaw Magazine.
+Until 2022, the College of Law was located at the corner of Clifton Avenue and Calhoun Street in the Heights neighborhood of Cincinnati.
+Since August 2022, the College of Law has been located in a new building on the corner of Martin Luther King Drive and Campus Green Drive.
+In 2026, the college was renamed the Donald P. Klekamp College of Law following a $43.2 million gift from the family of alumnus and attorney Donald P. Klekamp.